samth/gradual-typing-bib/Gradual-Typing-Bibliography.md

 #####  Adding dynamic types to C#.
 Gavin Bierman, Erik Meijer, and Mads Torgersen.
 In European Conference on Object-Oriented Programming, ECOOP’10.
 Springer-Verlag, 2010.

+##### Extending Dylan's type system for better type inference and error detection
+Hannes Mehnert
+Proceedings of the 2010 international conference on Lisp, Pages 1-10, 2010

 ##### Interoperability in a Scripted World: Putting Inheritance and Prototypes Together
 Kathryn E. Gray